weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 ## Specify query vectors

-Specify query vectors as a dictionary/map of names and vectors.
+You can specify multiple query vectors in the search query with a `nearVector` search.
+This allows use of a different query vector for each corresponding target vector.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python Client v4">